 Determination of NAER on Additional Invested Asset Portfolio

 The additional invested asset portfolio for a scenario is a portfolio of general account assets as of the valuation date, outside of the starting asset portfolio, that is required in that projection scenario so that the projection would not have a positive accumulated deficiency at the end of any projection year.
 This portfolio may include only (i) General Account assets available to the company on the valuation date that do not constitute part of the starting asset portfolio; and (ii) cash assets.

-Guidance Note:

 Additional invested assets should be selected in a manner such that if the starting asset portfolio were revised to include the additional invested assets, the projection would not be expected to experience any positive accumulated deficiencies at the end of any projection year.
+The additional invested asset portfolio can be comprised of one or more of the following:

+(i) Pro-rata slice of the starting asset portfolio

+(ii) Cash that is immediately reinvested

+(iii) A combination of assets that would be transferred to the portfolio from the general account to cover a potential shortfall

 It is assumed that the accumulated deficiencies for this scenario projection are known.
+Assets selected for the additional invested asset portfolio should be based on the same allocation methodology for all scenarios.

+The company should be able to support that these additional assets are not double counted across various PBR calculations.
+For example, it would be inappropriate to assume the same asset was “transferred to the portfolio from the general account” for the same economic scenario for both VM-21 and VM-22.

 To determine the NAER on additional invested assets for a given scenario: